RestorationsSOS.com - Fire and Water Damage Restoration

 - Damaged ceiling, walls and floor

-- Burnt or bent insulation
+- Burnt insulation

 - Burnt vents and ducts